 - Storage, Transportation and Handling of Explosives: Health & safety legislation & environmental issues.
 Explosive storage, transportation and Handling regulations.
 Explosive security & safety.
 Practical exercise inspection audit of an Explosive store/Magazine.

-- Demolitions: Types of explosives & accessories, demolition initiation sets (electrical & non electrical, misfire drills).
-Ring main & main line techniques.
+- Demolitions: Types of explosives & accessories, demolition initiation sets (electrical & non-electrical, misfire drills).
+Ring main & mainline techniques.
 High & low order techniques.
 Disposal by burning including high & low burning methods.
-Intro into bulk demolitions.
+Intro to bulk demolitions.
 Safety and safe distances for personnel & equipment.
 Types of protective works for blast & fragmentation mitigation.
 Practical “LIVE” demolition training day.

 - Battle Area Clearance (BAC): BAC reconnaissance, setting out procedures & clearance methods.
 Visual, shallow instrument & deep instrument search techniques with practical demonstration & exercises.
 BAC planning, man and day calculations, operational documentation.
 Practical planning & report writing.

 - Threat Assessment & Planning: Threat assessment intro & threat analysis tools.
 Practical threat assessment training exercises.